-We all love a mystery, and the Second World War provided plenty.
-The sheer scale of the war and scorched earth tactics involved meant many people went missing, and many advanced technologies were created that were also lost to time.
+We all love a mystery and the World War II provided plenty.
+The sheer scale of the conflict and scorched earth tactics involved meant people went missing and many advanced technologies became lost to time.
 Answers to these questions died with the only ones who knew them, and solving these mysteries has been one of the most pursued avenues of research since the war.

-Here are some of the most interesting unsolved mysteries from WWII.
+Here are some of the most interesting unsolved mysteries from the conflict.

 Unidentified flying objects are a favorite among those interested in mysteries, and WWII was host to many weird aerial sightings.

-Strange objects were encountered in the skies many times by pilots during WWII.
-These objects came in different sizes, shapes, and colors, and even behaved differently, but were collectively known as “foo fighters.”
-To begin with, military officials believed these sightings to be the result of combat fatigue, tiredness, or atmospheric phenomena, but after reports kept coming in an official investigation was launched to try and figure out what they were.
+Strange objects were encountered in the skies by pilots during the conflict.
+These came in different sizes, shapes and colors, and even behaved differently, but were collectively known as “foo fighters.”
+To begin with, military officials believed these sightings to be the result of combat fatigue, tiredness or atmospheric phenomena, but after reports kept coming in an official investigation was launched to try and figure out what they were.

-There were fears that these objects were a secret enemy technology, but their seemingly friendly nature made this explanation unlikely.
-Investigations were unable to find any answers, and the mystery of the foo fighters remains unsolved today.
+There were fears these objects were a secret enemy technology, but their seemingly friendly nature made this explanation unlikely.
+Investigations were unable to find any answers, and the mystery of the foo fighters remains unsolved.

 We’re not saying it’s aliens, but…

-Hitler was known to like large things; just look at the tanks he approved of during the later years of the war.
-However, none of these are surrounded by mystery like the Fuhrer’s giant globe.
-This globe was built specifically for Hitler by a Berlin-based company in the 1930s.
-This giant ball (not the one in the Albert Hall) remained in Hitler’s office for most of its life and came to symbolize Hitler’s despotic ambitions, but after the war, the location of the globe has been a mystery.
+Hitler was known to like large things – just look at the tanks he approved during the later years of the war.
+However, none are as shrouded in mystery as his giant globe.
+It was built specifically for him by a Berlin-based company in the 1930s, and remained in his office for most of its life.
+It came to symbolize Hitler’s despotic ambitions, but, following the war, its location has been a mystery.

-As a side note, historian Wolfram Wolfram Pobanz suggests that Hitler was not a fan of the globe, as he is never seen in a photo with it.
+As a side note, historian Wolfram Wolfram Pobanz suggests he was not a fan of the globe, as he was never photographed with it.

 List of names at Auschwitz

-In 2009 a historian discovered a list of 17 names at the Auschwitz concentration camp while conducting routine preservation works at the site.
-All of the names were British and were written on a piece of white celluloid.
-Eight of the names have a tick by them, so the list was certainly used to check something off, but what this was is a complete mystery.
+In 2009, a historian discovered a list of 17 names at Auschwitz while conducting routine preservation work at the site.
+All of the names were British and written on a piece of white celluloid.
+Eight of them had a tick by them, so the list was certainly used to check something off, but for what is a complete mystery.

-In addition to the names, the list also contains a string of numbers and a few common German words with their English translations, like “since then”, “never” and “now.”
-Some explanations suggest that the names were a list of British spies or even a list of British troops who defected to the Nazis.
+In addition to the names, the list also contains a string of numbers and a few common German words with their English translations, such as “since then”, “never” and “now.”
+Some explanations suggest the names were a list of British spies or even a list of British troops who defected to Germany.

-Another Nazi-related mystery, the Nazi gold train is one of the greatest of all WWII mysteries.
+Another German-related mystery, the Nazi gold train is one of the greatest WWII mysteries of them all.

-While the exact story can vary, many believe that the Nazis loaded up a train with gold, art, treasure, and other valuables when all hopes of winning the war had vanished.
-This train was then hidden, likely in a sealed-off tunnel, and has never been found.
-If true, the haul on board could be worth tens of millions on its own, before accounting for the incredible history attached to it.
+While the exact story varies, many believe the Germans loaded up a train with gold, art, treasure and other valuables when all hope of winning the war had vanished.
+The train was then hidden, likely in a sealed-off tunnel, and has never been found.
+If true, the haul could be worth millions of dollars on its own, before accounting for the incredible history attached to it.